Origins of the American Civil War: Early Republic

 At the time of the American Revolution, the institution of slavery was firmly established in the American colonies.
 It was most important in the six southern states from Maryland to Georgia, but the total of a half million slaves were spread out through all of the colonies.
-In the South, 40% of the population was made up of slaves, and as Americans moved into Kentucky and the rest of the southwest, one-sixth of the settlers were slaves.
+In the South, 40 percent of the population was made up of slaves, and as Americans moved into Kentucky and the rest of the southwest, one-sixth of the settlers were slaves.
 By the end of the Revolutionary War, the New England states provided most of the American ships that were used in the foreign slave trade, while most of their customers were in Georgia and the Carolinas.

-During this time many Americans found it easy to reconcile slavery with the Bible but a growing number rejected this defense of slavery.
-A small antislavery movement, led by the Quakers, appeared in the 1780s, and by the late 1780s all of the states banned the international slave trade.
+During this time many Americans found it easy to reconcile slavery with the Bible, but a growing number rejected this defense of slavery.
+A small antislavery movement, led by the Quakers, appeared in the 1780s, and by the late 1780s all of the states had banned the international slave trade.
 No serious national political movement against slavery developed, largely due to the overriding concern over achieving national unity.
 When the Constitutional Convention met, slavery was the one issue "that left the least possibility of compromise, the one that would most pit morality against pragmatism."
 In the end, many would take comfort in the fact that the word "slavery" never occurs in the Constitution.
 The three-fifths clause was a compromise between those (in the North) who wanted no slaves counted, and those (in the South) who wanted all the slaves counted.
-The Constitution also allowed the federal government to suppress domestic violence which would dedicate national resources to defending against slave revolts.
-Imports could not be banned for 20 years.
-The need for three-fourths approval for amendments made the constitutional abolition of slavery virtually impossible.
+The Constitution (Article IV, section 4) also allowed the federal government to suppress domestic violence, a provision that could be used against slave revolts.
+Congress could not ban the importation of slaves for 20 years.
+The need for the approval of three-fourths of the states for amendments made the constitutional abolition of slavery virtually impossible.